Athlete carrying a weight at dusk on a coastal hillside

 Peptides are a real tool

 BPC-157, CJC-1295/Ipamorelin, TB-500, and others have legitimate use cases in recovery, body composition, and cognitive performance.
-They also have risks and require clinical judgment.
+They also have risks and require clinical judgment to use well.

 03